FaisalHammad1999/futureproofwiki/Deploying-a-Full-Stack-Application.md

 _Note: Once you deploy your server and before you deploy your client, remember to change any request urls to point to your Heroku app's endpoints rather than `localhost`._

 If you did not make the decision to host the front-end and back-end separately before building your app and now have one combined repository, don't worry, there are only a few additional steps.

+Firstly you will need to uninitialize the git repository by navigating to the root of the project and running the delete command `rm -rf .git`.